-Do you remember the old-fashioned two-color (red and green) traffic lights of New York City?
-Whenever I visited New York in the 1970s, besides the other “colorful sights” I might see, I was fascinated by the considerable number of signals without any amber light scattered throughout the city.
-These quaint fixtures were the vanishing remnants of the original GE and Horni/Ruleta signals that had been installed from the late 1920s into the ’40s.
-Although the city had standardized on 3-color signals way back in the early 1950s, it took over 40 years to replace all of the 2-color units.
+Do you remember the old-fashioned two-color (red and green only) traffic lights of New York City?
+Whenever I visited New York in the 1970s, I was fascinated by the considerable number of amber-less 4-way signals the city had.
+These quaint fixtures were the vanishing remnants of the original GE and Horni/Ruleta signals that were installed from the late 1920s through the 1940s.

 In the early years of my collecting, I received a Ruleta signal as a gift from a fellow collector.
 It was complete, but needed a fair amount of work, and after I had partially dismantled the light, I sold it.
 I always regretted that decision, so I kept my eyes open for a replacement.

 Above is the replacement light that I purchased in May 2012.
 I drove to New Hampshire to purchase it from a retired New Yorker.
 According to him, the signal was taken down from Merrick Blvd in Laurelton, Queens in the mid-1970s and given to him on the spot by the contractor.
 This is evidently a later (1940s) variation of this type of signal.
 It has the Horni design, but has no manufacturer name stamped or embossed that I can find.
 The original wiring was plastic-coated, rather than the older cloth style, but the feed wires into the light were cloth.
 There is a 2″ steel elbow at the top, indicating that it was mounted on an overhead mast.
 It was configured as a 3-way signal, with one of the four sides covered by aluminum “blanks”.
 To my surprise, there were lenses, reflectors, and light bulbs on all four sides.